CopilotC-Nvim/CopilotChat.nvim/README.md

 - 🔌 Modular provider architecture supporting both official and custom LLM backends (Ollama, Gemini, Mistral.ai and more)
 - 📝 Interactive chat UI with completion, diffs and quickfix integration
 - 🎯 Powerful prompt system with composable templates and sticky prompts
-- 🔄 Extensible tool calling system for granular workspace understanding (buffers, files, git diffs, URLs, and more)
+- 🔄 Extensible function calling system for granular workspace understanding (buffers, files, git diffs, URLs, and more)
 - ⚡ Efficient token usage with tiktoken token counting and history management

 # Requirements